What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 A positive DOT drug test result is recorded permanently in the DOT Clearinghouse database.
 Employers can access these results, potentially influencing hiring decisions and limiting future employment opportunities in safety-sensitive fields such as commercial driving, aviation, railroads, pipelines, maritime, and public transportation.

 Moreover, potential employers typically conduct comprehensive background checks and will see a history of failed drug tests, making future employment significantly more challenging without completing required SAP programs.
+Employers also have discretion over employment decisions, such as whether to fire a current driver who fails a drug test, underscoring the importance of understanding the return-to-duty process and the consequences for those currently in driving positions.

 Financial and Legal Consequences